Here’s how to delete default apps on Mac

 The problem with both of these removal methods is it doesn't actually guarantee complete removal.
 Often, traces of files and folders are left behind, taking up valuable space on your Mac.

-To make sure all apps are removed completely, you could use the tool I mentioned earlier in the article, CleanMyMac X. I prefer this method, as it's quick, simple and seriously takes no time at all.
+To ensure that all apps are deleted, you could use the tool mentioned in the article, CleanMyMac.
+I prefer this method, as it's quick, simple, and takes no time.

-1. Launch the app and select Uninstall from the sidebar.
+• Launch the app and select Applications from the sidebar.

 That's it.
 It's genuinely that simple.

 Well, here we are; we've reached the end.
-Hopefully, you're no longer wonding, "how do I delete an app on my Mac?" as we've covered everything from System Integrity Protection and how to remove Apple apps via Terminal.
+Hopefully, you're no longer wondering, "How do I delete an app on my Mac?" as we've covered everything from System Integrity Protection to how to remove Apple apps via Terminal.

 Join us again soon for more helpful Mac tips and tricks.